aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 When **components decoupled**, the **interference** between teams is **mitigated**.

 - The BRs do not know about the UI.
 Good.
 Thus the UI team does not affect the BRs team.
-- The use cases are docoupled from one another.
+- The UCs are docoupled from one another.
 Good.
-Thus the team focusing on the «add order» use case will not interfere with the team focusing on the «delete order» use case.
+Thus the team focusing on the «add order» UC will not interfere with the team focusing on the «delete order» UC.

-Layers and use cases are decoupled -> architecture supports teams organization, irrespective of whether they are organized as feature teams, component teams, layer teams, etc.
+Layers and UCs are decoupled -> architecture supports teams organization, irrespective of whether they are organized as feature teams, component teams, layer teams, etc.

 #### INDEPENDENT DEPLOYABILITY

-With well-done decoupling, it is possible to hot-swap layers and use cases in running systems.
+With well-done decoupling, it is possible to hot-swap layers and UCs in running systems.
 Adding a new case should be as easy as adding a new source code file.

 #### DUPLICATION